kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 This section will discuss several algorithmic options and their properties, with a focus on the _ontology_ and _computational complexity_ of each algorithm -- how each algorithm models reality, and how effectively it processes information relative to that model.

-In all cases, we begin with a sequence of pairwise observations $[(a, b, obv), ...]$, and want to produce a set of weights $w = [w_a, w_b, ...]$ telling us how to divide a fixed pool of capital among the items.
+In all cases, we begin with a sequence of pairwise observations $[(a, b, x), ...]$, and want to produce a set of weights $w = [w_a, w_b, ...]$ telling us how to divide a fixed pool of capital among the items.

-> Note: Throughout this section, we will use standard mathematical notation to describe properties of these algorithms, specifically the ["Big-O" notation](https://en.wikipedia.org/wiki/Big_O_notation) for describing computational complexity.
+> Note: Throughout this section, we will use standard mathematical notation to describe properties of these algorithms, specifically the ["Big-O" notation](https://en.wikipedia.org/wiki/Big_O_notation) for describing computational complexity (the amount of energy and data an algorithm needs)
-> In this notation, will use $k$ to refer to the _number of items or projects being evaluated_ and $n$ to refer to the _number of votes or matchups being observed_.
-> Other notation will be introduced as-needed and defined in context.

 ### Elo